Turkey with School-Age Kids: Our 10–14 Day Family Itinerary (What Actually Worked)

 Day 1 – Arrive, don’t plan anything

-We flew from London Gatwick with Wizz Air on a Sunday morning, which worked perfectly with school holidays and meant we didn’t have to drag Joshua out of bed at silly o’clock.
+We flew from London Gatwick to Istanbul with Wizz Air on a Sunday morning.
+It worked well with school holidays and meant no painfully early start with a child.

-We stayed at the Recital Hotel right in the old town, which meant the Blue Mosque and Hagia Sophia were literally five minutes away on foot — a total game changer with kids.
-No long commutes, no taxis, just step outside and explore.
+We stayed at Recital Hotel in the Old Town.
+The Blue Mosque and Hagia Sophia were less than five minutes away on foot, which was a total game‑changer with kids.

 Day 2 – Classic Istanbul sights (pace yourself with kids)

-This was our “big sightseeing” day.
-We joined a guided city tour for the day because it was our first time in Turkey and we thought the history would help bring everything to life.
+This was our big sightseeing day, so we joined a guided city tour.
+As it was our first time in Turkey, we thought having the history explained would help bring everything to life — and it did.

-We stepped out of the hotel and within five minutes we were standing between Hagia Sophia and the Blue Mosque, which honestly felt surreal.
-Staying in Sultanahmet was such a good call — everything was walkable, which made life infinitely easier with a six-year-old.
+Staying in Sultanahmet made a huge difference.
+We stepped out of the hotel and, within five minutes, were standing between Hagia Sophia and the Blue Mosque.
+Everything was walkable, which is priceless with a six‑year‑old.

 Hagia Sophia